jlpteaching/comparch/modules/Processor Architecture/_posts/2000-03-01-single-cycle.md

 {% include video.html id="0_6hppdgq5" %}

-{% include prompt.html content="
-The way the processor in your book is designed (and the DINO CPU) is optimizing each structure for maximum reuse.
-For instance, there is a single ALU that is used for all of the different R-type and I-type instructions, and lw/sw, and jumps, etc.

-To reuse the same hardware structure for multiple instructions, this means that the hardware might need to accept input data from different sources (e.g., the second input of the ALU is from `readdata1` for R-types and from the immediate generator for I-types).

-Before watching the next videos, how do you think we can implement this in hardware?
-Do we use an `OR` gate?
-Something else?
-We **can't** just wire two things together...
-" %}

 ## Data path and control path

 Next, we'll discuss how to split up the hardware into two parts, the control path and the data path.